-CLawZ achieves this through a few steps focussed on verifiability and conformance to standards.
-Firstly, CLawZ ensures that the Simulink/Stateflow design conforms to the Design Standard for the subset of Simulink/Stateflow.
+CLawZ® achieves this through a few steps focused on verifiability and conformance to standards.
+Firstly, CLawZ® ensures that the Simulink/Stateflow design conforms to the Design Standard for the subset of Simulink/Stateflow.
 Once this automatic check is complete, it is then possible to use an off-the-shelf autocoder to produce code which is then automatically checked for compliance to the Coding Standard.
 This Coding Standard is a subset of C that is an implementation of MISRA-C. The sub-set is called C-♭ and has a set of independently proven formal semantics for use in programme proof.

-When CLawZ® is used in conjunction with D-RisQ’s Kapture and Modelworks tools, the chain of evidence proves that the source code correctly, completely and accurately implements the software requirements.
-Indeed, the Design Standard for Modelworks is the same as the Design Standard for CLawZ.
-This frees time for the software engineers to concentrate on optimising the operation of the software.
+When CLawZ® is used in conjunction with D-RisQ’s Kapture® and Modelworks® tools, the chain of evidence proves that the source code correctly, completely and accurately implements the software requirements.
+Indeed, the Design Standard for Modelworks® is the same as the Design Standard for CLawZ®.
+This allows software engineers the time to concentrate on optimising the operation of the software.
 Because the code generation and verification are automatic, it means the focus is where it should be, on the requirements and then on the design.
-D-RisQ is using CLawZ on various projects, notably for highly assured decision making for autonomous vehicles in air, maritime and sub-surface as well as in nuclear decommissioning.
+D-RisQ is using CLawZ® on various projects, notably for highly assured decision making for autonomous vehicles in air, maritime and sub-surface as well as in nuclear decommissioning.